danfinlay/SprinklerControllerOptions/README.md

 electroconductivity to measure fertilizer.
 Requires fliwer hub to connect to internet, each fliwer is a sensor and single zone controller.
 Final price unclear.

+Worth noting that OpenSprinkler Pi could be upgraded to support sensors, but I haven't seen many out-of-the-box solutions for this yet.